 An eco-friendly lifestyle is no longer difficult to achieve.
-Eco-friendly homes, cars and clothing all make it easier for you to care about the planet and remain fashionable and care-free.
-Eco-friendly jewelry is a wonderful way to accessorize your favorite organic cotton jeans and soft bamboo T-shirt.
-You probably aren't very surprised to learn that you can stay green and wear beautiful jewelry.
-Eco-friendly handmade jewelry, fashion jewelry and fine jewelry will add color and style to everything you wear while keeping you guilt-free.
-This eco-friendly jewelry buying guide offers some ideas for applying a green-living philosophy to your jewelry buying decisions.
+Eco-friendly homes, cars, and clothing all make it easier for you to care about the planet and remain fashionable and care-free.
+You can also stay green and wear beautiful jewelry.
+Eco-friendly handmade jewelry, fashion jewelry, and fine jewelry will add color and style to everything you wear while keeping you guilt-free.
+Here are some ideas for applying a green-living philosophy to your jewelry buying decisions.

-An eco-conscious awakening: Mankind has loved the shine of gold, sparkle of diamonds and glow of gemstones for centuries.
+An eco-conscious awakening: Mankind has loved the shine of gold, sparkle of diamonds, and glow of gemstones for centuries.
 We've used these precious materials to adorn amulets and jewelry, to symbolize status and ceremony.
 We've also spent a lot of energy searching for precious metals and colorful gemstones -- digging up the land and disrupting the eco-systems.
 Fortunately, as people become more aware of our detrimental effects on ecology, an eco-consciousness is growing in the jewelry industry.
-From fine jewelry to fashion jewelry, earth-friendly accessories are becoming very popular.
+Earth-friendly accessories are becoming very popular.

 Fine jewelry: Fine jewelry helps reduce waste by giving you investment pieces that will last a lifetime.
 Buy just one or two great pieces of fine jewelry to wear on special occasions instead of acquiring a drawer full of jewelry you rarely wear.
 Reducing frivolous consumption is an important element of the green lifestyle.
 Concentrate on finding high-quality jewelry in classic styles.